Genetics & Brain Health · Patient Guide

 Stacks the Deck

 Roughly one in four people of European descent carry a single copy of the ApoE4 variant.
-That’s not a rare mutation lurking in the shadows of a small family.
+That is not a rare mutation lurking in the shadows of a small family.
 It is a common variation, woven through the population across millennia, present in billions of people alive right now.
 Understanding it clearly — without either dismissing it or catastrophising it — is one of the most useful things you can do for your long-term health.

 First: What ApoE Actually Does